opendr-eu/opendr/src/opendr/perception/object_detection_2d/nanodet/algorithm/config/config_file_detail.md

 save_dir: PATH_TO_SAVE
 ```

-Change save_dir to where you want to save logs and models.
-If path not exist, NanoDet will create it.
+Change `save_dir` to where you want to save logs and models.
+If path doesn't exist, NanoDet will create it.

 ## Model